 The partnership establishes clear supply chain security criteria for members to meet and in return provides incentives and benefits like expedited processing.
 A corollary is to extend the partnership anti‐terrorism principles globally through cooperation and coordination with the international community.
 Back in 2005, the World Customs Organization created the Framework of Standards to Secure and Facilitate Global Trade, which complements and globalizes CBP's and the partnership's cargo security efforts.

 When they join the anti‐terror partnership, companies sign an agreement to work with CBP to protect the supply chain, identify security gaps, and implement specific security measures and best practices.
 Additionally, partners provide CBP with a security profile outlining the specific security measures the company has in place.
 Applicants must address a broad range of security topics and present security profiles that list action plans to align security throughout their supply chain.

 C‐TPAT members are considered low‐risk and are therefore less likely to be examined.
 This designation is based on a company's past compliance history, security profile, and the validation of a sample international supply chain.

 CBP has numerous Mutual Recognition Arrangements with other countries.
 The goal of these arrangements is to link the various international industry partnership programs so that together they create a unified and sustainable security posture that can assist in securing and facilitating global cargo trade.

 The goal of aligning partnership programs is to create a system whereby all participants in an international trade transaction are approved by the customs function as observing specified standards in the secure handling of goods and relevant information.
-C‐TPAT signed its first Mutual Recognition Arrangement with New Zealand in June 2007, and since that time signed similar arrangements with Korea, Japan, Jordan, Canada, the EU, Taiwan, Israel, and Mexico.
+C‐TPAT signed its first Mutual Recognition Arrangement with New Zealand in June 2007, and since that time has signed similar arrangements with South Korea, Japan, Jordan, Canada, the EU, Taiwan, Israel, and Mexico.